-If you are accompanied by your spouse (or common-law partner), and provided your offer is valid for at least six months, s/he will be eligible to apply for a spousal open work permit, which allows the spouse/partner to search for and take up employment in Canada.
+If you will be accompanied by your spouse (or common-law partner), and provided your offer is valid for at least six months, they will be eligible to apply for a spousal open work permit, which allows the spouse/partner to search for and take up employment in Canada.

 Application for a spousal open work permit requires proof of your relationship (i.e. a marriage certificate or a statutory declaration of common law relationship) and a copy of your work permit (unless PDF and spousal applications are made concurrently).

-An upfront medical might also be required depending on the desired field of work, in particular when pursuing employment in health services, child care, primary or secondary education.
-If you or your spouse/partner plan to stay for more than 6 months and have lived in one or more of these countries or territories for at least 6 months in a row within the last year of applying, you might equally need an upfront medical.
-More information and forms are available from Citizenship & Immigration Canada https://www.canada.ca/en/immigration-refugees-citizenship/services/visit-canada.html
+An upfront medical might also be required:

+- If your spouse/partner wishes to pursue employment in health services, child care, primary or secondary education. - If you or your spouse/partner plan to stay for more than 6 months and have lived in one or more of these countries or territories for at least 6 months in a row within the last year of applying.